m-schmidt/BrewingComputations/Readme.md

 # BrewingComputations

-The repository contains modules for some computations needed by homebrewers.
+This repository contains Haskell-modules for some computations needed by homebrewers.